steven-edwards/crookedbar-test2/content/pages/attractions.md

 Stunning views across to Dartmoor...

-Bodmin, Dartmoor and Exmoor are all within easy reach.
+Bodmin, Dartmoor and Exmoor are all within easy reach...

 ## **Local Beaches**